-C. scitulum has largely a Mediterranean distribution
+C. scitulum has largely a Mediterranean distribution and is most common in the west of its range.

 It prefers lentic or slow-flowing waters rich in aquatic vegetation, usually only observed a few individuals for each locality, rarely with abundant populations (e.g., Zaffarana Dam).